Small-$x$ factorisation in the target fragmentation region

 Most studies of semi-inclusive DIS (SIDIS) in the TMD literature have focused on hadrons measured in the current (i.e.\,virtual photon) fragmentation region of the Breit frame for which a factorisation theorem has been established at leading power (LP) in $P_\perp/Q$~\cite{Collins:1992kk,Ji:2004wu,Collins:2011zzd}.
-On the other hand, the case where the hadron is measured in the target fragmentation hemisphere has received less attention, although the corresponding cross-section in the Bjorken limit (fixed Bjorken variable $x_{\rm Bj}\lesssim 1$, large $Q^2$) admits a factorisation theorem~\cite{Grazzini:1997ih,Collins:1997sr} formulated in terms of TMD fracture functions~\cite{Trentadue:1993ka,Graudenz:1994dq,deFlorian:1997wi,Ceccopieri:2007th,Anselmino:2011ss}.
-These TMD fracture functions describe the distribution of partons in the target probed by the virtual photon under the condition that a spectator parton fragments into a hadron/jet in the target hemisphere, and thus carry complementary information on the internal parton~dynamics~\cite{CLAS:2022sqt}.
+On the other hand, the case where the hadron is measured in the target fragmentation region (TFR) has received less attention, although the corresponding cross-section in the Bjorken limit (fixed Bjorken variable $x_{\rm Bj}\lesssim 1$, large $Q^2$) admits a factorisation theorem~\cite{Grazzini:1997ih,Collins:1997sr} formulated in terms of extended fracture functions~\cite{Trentadue:1993ka,Graudenz:1994dq,deFlorian:1997wi,Ceccopieri:2007th}.
+These extended fracture functions describe the distribution of partons carrying longitudinal momentum fraction $x$ in the target probed by the virtual photon under the condition that a spectator parton fragments into a hadron/jet in the TFR with a given longitudinal momentum fraction of the target $\xi$ and transverse momentum $P_\perp$.
+Fracture functions thus provide additional insight into the internal parton dynamics and, as such, they have recently been measured at moderate $x_{\rm Bj}$~\cite{Ceccopieri:2014rpa,CLAS:2022sqt}.
+When the hadron measured in the TFR is the recoiling target nucleon in diffractive events, extended fracture functions share the same operator definition~\cite{Hautmann:1999ui} and thus contain the same information as diffractive parton distribution functions (PDF)~\cite{Collins:1997sr,Berera:1994xh}; however, fracture functions are more general objects that have never been computed at small-$x$.

+In this paper, we investigate for the first time jet production in SIDIS in the TFR and in the Regge limit (small $x_{\rm Bj}\ll1$, fixed~$Q^2$)~\cite{Regge:1959mz}.
+From a broader perspective, our main goal is to bring attention to the TFR as a key probe of saturation dynamics, as the transverse momentum of the spectator parton produced in the TFR reflects the saturation imprint of its parent gluon in a perturbatively calculable manner, positioning the TFR as a valuable region for saturation study at the EIC.
+This study is also motivated by the connection~\cite{Chen:2024bpj} between fracture functions and nucleon energy-energy correlators~\cite{Liu:2022wop}, a novel observable proposed to search for saturation effects at small $x$~\cite{Liu:2023aqb}.